Program Overview／Message from the President

 To commemorate this significant milestone for the 150th Anniversary of HU, in March 2014, HU drew up the “Future Strategy” with the vision of HU becoming an institution that contributes to the resolution of global issues based on the four basic philosophies.
 To implement this strategy, HU developed an action plan “Hokkaido Universal Campus Initiative (HUCI)”, which was selected for participation in the Top Global University Project (Type A) of the Ministry of Education, Culture, Sports, Science and Technology in 2014.
 The goal of HUCI is to dramatically enhance the globalization of HU by organizational reforms that encourage stakeholders to collaborate, and to foster world leaders who can contribute to the resolution of global issues.

 Hokkaido Summer Institute (HSI) is one of the major programs in HUCI.
 HSI brings the leading researchers with proven educational and research track records from around the world, and provides courses in collaboration with HU faculty members.
-In 2017, we are going to receive more than 130 researchers from over 110 universities/research institutes from all over the world.

 I strongly wish that HSI allows all participants to expand their knowledge of subjects in cutting-edge fields of research at HU and employ attractive education using field training in Hokkaido’s extensive land resources, so they can develop professional capability of thriving on the world future society.